Published: January 29, 2026

 Dark Star Pros Dark Star Cons

-More coverage (when including 5G and 4 LTE) Light Speed (T-Mobile) has a better level of 5G coverage nationwide.
+More coverage (when including 5G and 4 LTE).
+Light Speed (T-Mobile) has a better level of 5G coverage nationwide.

-Data roaming in 110+ destinations, 30 are data-only.
-Warp includes 125+ and Light Speed 180+ destinations.
+Data roaming in 110+ destinations, and 30 are data-only.
+Warp includes 125+ destinations and Light Speed 180+ destinations; none are data-only.

 Who benefits from US Mobile Dark Star?